TheLilUser/TheLilUser/README.md

 - Autistic.
 - Sometimes bipolar.
 - Often happy.
-- I love my world's best friend, she's called Nicole <3.
+- I love my world's best friend, she's called Nicole, and I love her sooooooooooo muuuuchhhhhhhhh aaawwwwwwww <3.

 ## 🎭 Conditions
 Time to talk about what I do/do not.